-There are 8.4 billion smart devices in the world – that’s more than the number of people on the planet!
+Did you know there are 8.4 billion smart devices in the world – that’s more than the number of people on the planet!
 These range from smart TVs and wearable fitness trackers to driverless cars.
 All of these devices ‘talk’ to other related devices over the internet, collecting data and processing data during the process.

 To see just how transformative IoT is, let’s look at it in action.
 For this article, we’ll be specifically looking at its impact on the food distribution industry.
-We review how it’s being used throughout the supply chain and how you can use IoT to future-proof your business.
+We’ll review how it’s being used throughout the supply chain, as well as how you can use IoT to future-proof your food distribution business.

-According to research 40% of food waste comes post-harvest and half of this spoilage is happening before the consumer gets their hands on the goods.
+According to research, 40% of food waste comes post-harvest and half of this spoilage is happening before consumers even get their hands on the goods.

-It’s mainly down to Mother Nature – the fact that fresh food deteriorates at different rates which can be hard to control.
-For example, fruit picked in the morning might go moldy faster than fruit harvested in the afternoon.
-It’s all about the amount of carbon dioxide and heat the fruit gives off which can change dramatically according to the time of day it was picked.
+This mainly comes down to Mother Nature – the fact that fresh food deteriorates at different rates is hard to control.
+Fruit picked in the morning might go moldy faster than fruit harvested in the afternoon.
+These are impacted by the amount of carbon dioxide and heat the fruit gives off.
+And this can change dramatically according to the time of day it was picked.

-Thanks to IoT technology producers can now use sensors to monitor the respiration rate of fruit and modify their actions accordingly.
-Fruit which respires quicker will be given more ventilation, allocated a quicker delivery time and might be given a shorter ‘use by’ date.
-This cunning use of smart technology helps reduce wastage and makes sure the consumer gets the goods in peak condition.
+Thanks to IoT technology, producers can now use sensors to monitor the respiration rate of fruit and modify their actions accordingly.
+Fruit that respires quicker will be given more ventilation, allocated a quicker delivery time, and might be given a shorter ‘use by’ date.
+This cunning use of smart technology helps reduce wastage and makes sure customers get their fresh produce in peak condition.

 Once food is packaged and loaded the risk isn’t over yet.
-The food might be chilled, frozen or fresh and need to be shipped hundreds of miles to reach its destination.
-There are any number of things that could happen along that journey – there could be a delay, a seal on a container might break or temperature and humidity controls could fail.
+The food might be chilled, frozen, or fresh but still need to be shipped hundreds of miles to reach its destination.
+There are any number of things that could happen along that journey – there could be a delay, a seal on a container might break, or temperature and humidity controls could fail.

-Our multi-drop route planning software – like the one we offer – allows food distribution businesses track where their goods are on the go and gets them to their destinations faster.
-It uses cloud-based technology to manage drivers’ schedules, calculate the most efficient routes and alert the customers of delivery times.
-The technology will even integrate real-time data on traffic and weather conditions to modify the route while taking into account the vehicle type and load restrictions.
+Multi-drop route planning software – like the one we offer – allows food distribution businesses to track where their goods are when they’re on-the-go, and helps get them to their destinations faster.
+It uses cloud-based technology to manage drivers’ schedules, calculate the most efficient routes, and alert the customers of delivery times.
+This technology even integrates real-time data on traffic and weather conditions to modify the route, while taking into account the vehicle type and load restrictions.

-So if you’re looking to improve the efficiency and speed of your business while cutting costs then IoT is the way to go.
-Any one of these solutions will change your business forever.
+So if you’re looking to improve the efficiency and speed of your business while cutting costs, IoT is the way to go.
+Any of what we’ve covered above will change your business forever.